What Is A Sewer Line Cleanout? (UPDATED)

 Cleanouts are often hidden by landscaping elements.
 Search under bushes, underbrush, or tall grass.
 Additionally, it might be housed in a ground-level box covered by a metal lid, so be vigilant for any such markers.

-Knowing the Sewer Cleanout location of your sewer line can be a valuable clue.
+Knowing the location of your sewer cleanout can be a valuable clue.
 Since the sewer cleanout aligns with the sewer line, you can trace from your main sewer line or septic tank toward your house.
 Continue along this path until you locate the capped pipe or ground box.

 Tips for Easier Sewer Cleanout Identification